Details and a guide for landscaping around homes.

 To apply, mail or bring the following items to our office:

-- Either fill out the Residential Building Application form or provide us with your name, address and contact phone number.
+- Or provide us with your name, address and contact phone number.
 Include all additional documentation that pertains to the type of construction project.

 - Your property's municipal address and legal description (plan number, block and lot as shown on your tax notice).